 to the corners.
 Make sure you are pulling tight.
 Sometimes an extra hand here

-is nice to ensure a snug fit. - Flip your cushion over and secure it to base of
+6. Flip your cushion over and secure it to base of

 your furniture.
 I plan to use the extra